NachoColl/blockchain-web-services/docs/index.md

   <span style="font-size:14px">Figure 6.
 Fees trading and Blockchain Web Services token circular economy.</span>
 </p>

-Customers call the platform API as much as required, wihout having to worry about blockchain fundings, and pay a bill at the end of the period as they currently do when utilizing any other online service or API.
+Customers call the platform API as often as required, wihout having to worry about blockchain fundings, and pay a bill at the end of the period.
+This is similar to what customers currently do when utilizing any other online service or API.

-## A Smart Contract Marketplace Community
+## A smart contract Marketplace Community

 Blockchain communities are an essential element to driving continued growth.

-When it comes to Smart Contracts, a unified approach from both developers as well as the companies looking for their services is essentiali in order for all parties to effectively grow and expand.
+When it comes to smart contracts, a unified approach from both developers as well as the companies looking for their services is essentiali in order for all parties to effectively grow and expand.
 It was in a recent article that Jack Dorsey, billionaire entrepreneur, said that it was the “network and community” behind cryptocurrency and blockchain projects which he sees as being the most crucial for advancement.

-We incorporate a Marketplace of Smart Contracts where experienced blockchain developers will publish their work (and get a profit from it), and companies will find best-in-class solutions that are easy to use through our platform Smart Contracts API approach.
+We incorporate a marketplace of smart contracts, where experienced blockchain developers will publish their work (and get a profit from it), and companies will find best-in-class solutions that are easy to use through our API approach.

 <p align="center" style="padding-bottom:10px; padding-top:20px;">
   <img width="80%" src="img/Marketplace_Overview.jpeg" /><br/>
   <span style="font-size:14px">Figure 7.
-Blockchain Web services Marketplace.</span>
+Blockchain Web Services Marketplace.</span>
 </p>

 ## Utility Token